maganezf/pokedex-api/README.md

 $ yarn or yarn install

 # Run Aplication
-$ yarn start(react.js) or yarn dev(next.js)
+$ yarn start
 ```

 Go to http://localhost:3000/ to see the result.

 # :bug: Issues

-Feel free to **file a new issue** with a respective title and description on the the [ProjectLinkInLiveHere](https://github.com/maganezf/GitNameRepositoryHere/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [Pokédex API](https://github.com/maganezf/pokedex-api/issues) repository.
 If you already found a solution to your problem, **i would love to review your pull request**!

 # :tada: Contributing